 She worked for the University of Glasgow, developing international ERASMUS degrees, and The Mungo Foundation/Fair Deal, supporting adults with complex disabilities while completing her honours degree in social sciences, which focused on the sociological constructions of inequalities

 Karthik Subramanya is currently Senior Advisor at the Boston Consulting Group, where he advises senior executives within Utilities across Europe and the Middle East on strategic issues.
 Till 2015, Karthik was Director of Strategy and Performance at SSE, and prior to that held senior management positions in Strategy, Corporate banking and Private equity in the Bank of Scotland and Lloyds Banking Group.
 He started his career as a management consultant with KPMG and Mitchell Madison Group.

-Karthik is a Board Member of Creative Scotland, the main funding agency for arts, film and creative industries in Scotland.
+Karthik is a Board Member of Creative Scotland, the main funding agency for arts, film and creative industries in Scotland, and of Scottish Enterprise.
 He has played a leading role in the Indian arts in Scotland having produced and presented a number of festivals and concerts.
-He is also a GlobalScot and acts as a business ambassador for Scottish Enterprise.
+He is also a panel member for the Competition and Markets Authority, a GlobalScot and acts as a business ambassador for Scottish Enterprise.

 Bogusia Webb – Trustee